Kenny-Chen-Robotic/AUV_modelbased_control/README.md

 # Advanced research
-RL / MPC in complex fluid enviroment based on AUV.
+Realization of RL / MPC in complex fluid enviroment based on AUV platform.